 THC is derived from THCA through a process called decarboxylation.

 Decarboxylation removes a carboxyl group (COOH) from a molecule through heat or other means.
 In the case of cannabis, decarboxylation converts THCA (non-psychoactive) into THC (psychoactive).
+This process is one of the most important chemical reactions in cannabis science because it activates the compounds responsible for the plant’s intoxicating effects.

 When cannabis is smoked or vaporized (methods that involve heat), THCA rapidly decarboxylates into THC.
 Even when cannabis is stored at room temperature for an extended period, decarboxylation can occur slowly over time.
+This gradual transformation explains why older cannabis products may naturally contain higher levels of THC than freshly harvested plants.

 To put it simply, without THCA, there would be no THC.
+In other words, THCA serves as the natural precursor that eventually becomes THC once heat is introduced.

 THC: The Psychoactive Cannabinoid

 When you think of cannabis, the compound that often comes to mind is THC or delta-9-tetrahydrocannabinol.
 This well-known cannabinoid is the primary psychoactive component in cannabis.
 Unlike its precursor, THCA, THC has a strong affinity for the CB1 receptors found throughout our bodies, particularly in the brain and central nervous system.
 When THC binds to these CB1 receptors, it will produce the psychoactive high most people associate with cannabis or marijuana.
 You may incur feelings of relaxation, euphoria, altered sensory perception, and, in some cases, vivid hallucinations.
+Because of these effects, THC is widely recognized as the compound responsible for the classic cannabis experience.

 Effects of THC